 Minimum lease payments Present value of minimum lease payment

-2016 2015 2016 2015
+- 2017 2016 2017 2016

-Due within one year Due after one year but not more than 19 19 18 18
+Due within one year Due after one year but not more than - 19 - 18

-five years 139 158 121 126
+five years - 139 - 121

-158 177 139 144
+- 158 - 139

-Less future finance charges (19) (33)
+Less future finance charges (19) - -

-Present value of minimum lease payments 139 144 139 144
+Present value of minimum lease payments 139 139

-During 2012 the Group entered into a finance lease agreement on the acquisition of non-residential premises in a Moscow office building.
+During the year ended 31 December 2012 the Group entered into a finance lease agreement on the acquisition of non-residential premises in a Moscow office building.
 The lease agreement is for a six-year period with an effective interest rate of 9.65%.

-During 2015, the Group bought back part of the non-residential premises of the building and redeemed its obligation in the amount of RUR 271m in advance that resulted in recognition of gain from early termination of finance lease obligations for a total amount of RUR 24m in the consolidated profit or loss.
+In May 2017, the Group bought back the non-residential premises of the building and redeemed its obligation in the amount of RUR 130m in advance that resulted in recognition of a gain from early termination of finance lease obligations for a total amount of RUR 7m in the consolidated profit or loss.